-The basic policy question remains: Given scientific uncertainties about the magnitude, timing, rate, and regional consequences of potential climatic change, what are the appropriate responses for U.S. and world decisionmakers?
+The basic policy question remains: Given scientific uncertainties about the magnitude, timing, rate, and regional consequences of potential climatic change, what are the appropriate responses for U.S. and world decision-makers?

-Fossil-fuel combustion is the primary source of CO_2 emissions, and also emits other "greenhouse" gases.
+Fossil-fuel combustion is the primary source of CO2 emissions, and also emits other "greenhouse" gases.
 Because the U.S. economy is so dependent upon energy, and so much of U.S. energy is derived from fossil fuels, reducing these emissions poses major challenges and controversy.

 The 1992 United Nations Framework Convention on Climate Change (UNFCCC), which the United States has ratified, called for a "non-binding" voluntary aim for industrialized countries to control atmospheric concentrations of green-house gases by stabilizing their emissions at 1990 levels by the year 2000.
-The 1997 Kyoto Protocol to the UNFCCC goes further and, if it were to enter into force, would commit the 38 major industrialized nations to specified, legally binding emissions reductions.
+The 1997 Kyoto Protocol to the UNFCCC goes further and, if it were to enter into force, would commit 38 major industrialized nations (those that ratify) to specified, legally binding emissions reductions.

-In March 2001, the Bush Administration rejected the Kyoto Protocol and chose to act only as observers, declining to participate in discussions at international negotiations on the Protocol.
-In July 2001, major political agreements were reached, led by the European Union (EU), and parties agreed to seek ratification and entry into force without the United States Other parties continue to express hope that the United States will rejoin international efforts to reduce greenhouse gas emissions.
+In March 2001, the Bush Administration rejected the Kyoto Protocol, declining to participate in discussions at international negotiations on the Protocol.
+In July 2001, major political agreements were reached, led by the European Union (EU), and parties agreed to seek ratification and entry into force without the United States.
+In May 2002, the European Union and member states ratified the Protocol.
+In all, some 109 nations had ratified as of May 19, 2003.

-President Bush concluded a cabinet-level review with an announcement of a "new approach" for the United States based on reducing the greenhouse gas intensity (greenhouse gas emissions per unit of GDP) of the U.S. economy.
-This and other voluntary measures plus increased climate funding were announced February 14, 2002.
+President Bush concluded a cabinetlevel climate policy review with an announcement in 2002 of a "new approach" for the United States based on reducing the greenhouse gas intensity (greenhouse gas emissions per unit of GDP) of the U.S. economy.